JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Methods**

 - I used hypothesis testing to find out whether or not there was any correlation between better inspections scores mean better ratings on Yelp.
 I used Z-scores to help identify any outliers and elimnated them before performing 3 different hypothesis tests.

-- I used a number of different machine learning models to attempt to predict the inspection scores:
-   - Linear Regression
-   - Ridge
-   - Gradient Boost
-   - KNN

-- I used a Linear regression and KNN models to attempt predicting the ratings of Brooklyn pizza restaurants.
+Unfortunately, there was no significant correlation found.

+- I used many different visualization methods using matplotlib, seaborn, and pandas.
+I also included a geospatial visualization summing up the majority of my findings.

 # **Inspections EDA**
 This visualization shows that the majority of the restaurants in NYC have a good score and are able to remain open